ga-dc/outcomes/roadmap/week08/readme.md

 ## Remainder of class:

-Create your draft GA Profile and time to meet 1:1 with your coach
+Create your draft GA Profile and time to meet 1:1 with your coach.

 ## Further Reading/ Resources: